kjimin0619/kjimin0619/README.md

 # 👋 I’m Jimin Kim
-- 👀 I’m interested in Computer Graphics
+- 👀 I’m interested in Computer Graphics and Image processing
 - 💻 I'm majoring in Computer Science & Engineering
-- 📫 How to reach me ...

 <!---
 kjimin0619/kjimin0619 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.